Noise Insulation Program

 Welcome to Almaty International Airport's Noise Insulation Program page!

 The Noise Insulation Program (NIP) is an integral part of ALA’s comprehensive Operational Noise Management Plan, which has been developed by ALA.
 The NIP has been developed to mitigate aircraft noise on buildings and a reduction in noise exposure for the eligible surrounding communities.
-The program will address residential buildings located in the areas with night-time (22:00-07:00) environmental noise levels exceeding 60 dBA (measured in line with relevant international standard) and aims to achieve a target noise level of 40dBA indoors, and a minimum 5 percent reduction in interior areas during night hours.,
+The program will address residential buildings located in the areas with night-time (22:00-07:00) environmental noise levels exceeding 60 dBA (measured in line with relevant international standard) and aims to achieve a target noise level of 40dBA indoors, and a minimum 5 dBA reduction in interior areas during night hours.

 ALA’s program is grounded in technical environmental noise studies and designed to comply with the ICAO Balance Approach, as one of the integral noise management tools and international standards and Good International Industry Practice (GIIP) and follows the practice applied at other noise insulation programs around the world.